Little Vampire: Plot

-While Little Vampire, Fantomate, Marguerite, Claude and Ophtalmo are arguing about Michel, the latter see him on a surveillance camera in Little Vampire's room where he leaves a message from Gibbous.
+While Little Vampire, Fantomate, Marguerite, Claude and Ophtalmo are arguing about Michel, they later see him on a surveillance camera in Little Vampire's room where he leaves a message from Gibbous.
 Fantomate accuses him of betraying his oath and tries to hurt him but Michel gives up protecting his grandparents and withdraws the message but he falls into a trap door which leads him to Little Vampire and the monsters.
-Little Vampire then decides to go and confront the Gibbous so that he can no longer terrorize them; after having awakened Boisdormante, he leaves with Michel, Marguerite, Claude and Ophtalmo on the Captain's boat in search of that of the Gibbous which is moored in Michel's garden.
-But when they arrive at their destination, they are captured: Michel and the monsters are stuffed in a bag while Little Vampire is brought to the Gibbous.
+Little Vampire then decides to go and confront the Gibbous so that he can no longer terrorize them; after having awakened Sleeping Belle, he leaves with Michel, Marguerite, Claude and Ophtalmo on the Captain's boat in search of that of the Gibbous which is moored in Michel's garden.
+When they arrive at their destination, they are captured: Michel and the monsters are stuffed in a bag while Little Vampire is brought to the Gibbous.

 Worried, Fantomate warns Pandora and the Captain of the Dead that the Gibbous have captured Little Vampire, Michel and the monsters.
 The latter, followed by the Captain's crew, come to their rescue, meeting Michel's grandparents on the way.
-Finding his boat, the Captain finds that the Gibbous has put Boisdormante to sleep.
+Finding his boat, the Captain finds that the Gibbous has put Sleeping Belle to sleep.
 It is then that the latter arrives and kidnaps Pandora under the eyes of Fantomate and the Captain.

 Transformed into a mouse, Little Vampire frees his friends with whom he faces the Gibbous kawais while the Captain and the Gibbous engage in a duel that Pandora, out of patience, ends up interrupting.
-The latter declares that it cannot go on like this but the Gibbous bursts into tears at the idea of having to stop wanting revenge and admits that he needs company otherwise he becomes mean.
+The latter declares that it cannot go on like this but the Gibbous bursts into tears at the idea of having to stop wanting revenge and admits that he needs company, otherwise he becomes mean.
 Little Vampire explains to him that he was also bored until he met Michel and that in order to be loved by another person, he must agree and must not be forced.
 The kawaïs come to confirm it because they like the Gibbous even if he likes to crush them.
 Gibbous, convinced, recognizes that Pandora loves the Captain because he saved her but he does not know what to do because the sleeping princesses who must be awakened are rare.
-It is then that Little Vampire shows her Boisdormante and the Gibbous ends up waking her up; Boisdormante frees herself from the ship and takes the hand of the Gibbous who becomes the prince again.
-Under the moved gaze of Little Vampire, the prince and Boisdormante decide to flee death in turn with love while the kawais decide to build their democracy.
+It is then that Little Vampire shows her Sleeping Belle and the Gibbous ends up waking her up; Sleeping Belle frees herself from the ship and takes the hand of the Gibbous who becomes the prince again.
+Under the moved gaze of Little Vampire, the prince and Sleeping Belle decide to flee death in turn with love while the kawais decide to build their democracy.